 |10 year government bond yield||3.99%|

-Stocks are higher this morning despite more hawkish talk from central bankers.
-Bonds and MBS are flat.
+Stocks are higher this morning as earnings continue to surprise on the upside.
+Bonds and MBS are down.

 Industrial Production rose 0.4% in September, according to the Federal Reserve.
 July and August were revised downward.
 Capacity Utilization rose to 80.3%.
 Interestingly, construction was a big contributor to growth, increasing 1.1%.
 Given the anecdotal evidence we are seeing regarding a housing recession I think there is a decent chance that this might be a spurious data point, although seasonality could be at play here as well.

 Builder mortgage applications fell 13% YOY in September, according to the MBA.
 “New home purchase activity declined in September as prospective homebuyers pulled back in response to higher mortgage rates, increased concern about an impeding recession, and a broader slowdown in home-price growth,” said Joel Kan, MBA Vice President and Deputy Chief Economist.
 “The average 30-year fixed mortgage rate increased almost a full percentage point in the last month, greatly reducing the purchasing power of many home shoppers.
 MBA’s estimate of new home sales declined 9 percent in September, partially reversing the 18 percent increase in August during that brief period when mortgage rates decreased.”